lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 ## I moved to Los Angeles.

 I haven't lived somewhere for more than 1.5 years in the last 6 years.
 In fact, the last two places I lived in (Toronto and Taipei), I thought I would be for at least a few years.
 In 2020, the pandemic kept me from going back to Toronto after a planned 4-month trip to Taiwan.
-A year and a half later, a rushed decision to head back to the US to get vaccinated meant I had to quickly leave my life behind in Taipei, but always with the intention of returning.
-Needless to say, I have no desire to return to Taipei in the foreseeable future.
+After staying a year and a half later, a rushed decision to head back to the US to get vaccinated meant I had to quickly leave an established life behind in Taipei, but with the intention of returning.
+Needless to say, I no longer have a desire to return to Taipei for the foreseeable future.

 There is a certain level of trauma that comes with having the security of your home base being constantly withdrawn.
 Upon reflection, I am now craving permanence and control.
-Permanence to me means living somewhere for at least a few years and taking the time to put down new roots and building a new life.
-Control means I solely get to decide where and when and I no longer have to live with the fear of potentially not returning.
+Permanence to me means living somewhere for at least a few years and taking the time to put down roots to build a new life.
+Control means I solely get to decide where and when, and I no longer have to live with the fear of potentially not returning.

 Moving to Los Angeles was the easiest decision to make.
-I knew right away I wanted to start my new life there, where I have a solid support group of friends, year-round nice weather, a new city to explore and a bevy of foods to try.
+I knew right away I wanted to start my new life here, where I have a solid group of friends, year-round nice weather, a new city to explore and a bevy of foods to try.
 I see myself thriving in this new city and I'm excited for everything else that comes along with that!

 ## I am building a team around Lunch Money.

 I've been feeling at a crossroads for the last few weeks.
-My whole motivation for Lunch Money previously was to build a stream of passive income that I'd still work on as a hobby while pursuing other goals in my personal life, such as buying a house, settling down, having kids, etc. It was part of a grand plan to retire early and enjoy family life. _Obviously, that's out the window now._
+My whole dream for Lunch Money previously was to build a stream of passive income that I'd still work on as a hobby while pursuing other goals in my personal life, such as buying a house, settling down, having kids, etc. It was part of a grand plan to retire early and enjoy family life. _Obviously, that's out the window now._

 The truth of the matter is that my personal motivation, while still there, has changed from the days of being excited to work on it 24/7.
 I have the financial resources and renewed passion to pursue other endeavors and I have a reinvigorated sense of purpose beyond Lunch Money.